pauloesampaio/pauloesampaio.github.io/_posts/2020-10-07-scraping_dresses.md

 So I was a senior data scientist at this lovely retail tech company that had a lot of data coming from crawlers monitoring e-commerces.
 I worked with NLP, interpreting the products descriptions and with computer vision, identifying colours, patterns, details and so on.
 The thing is - I never actually built the crawlers, so I wanted to try to do it myself!

-I got a [brazilian retailer website](https://www.lojasrenner.com.br/c/feminino/vestidos/-/N-cg003xZ1hwylc0/p1) that uses javascrit and have pagination, and I wanted to get all products from all the pages on the dresses category, with and save the following information to a [MongoDB](https://www.mongodb.com/) database:
+I got a couple of brazilian retailer website ([this one](https://www.lojasrenner.com.br/c/feminino/vestidos/-/N-cg003xZ1hwylc0/p1) and [this one](https://amaro.com/br/pt/c/roupas-femininas/vestidos)) that uses javascript and have pagination, and I wanted to get all products from all the pages on the dresses category and save the following information to a [MongoDB](https://www.mongodb.com/) database:

+- Product id
-- Prodcut id
+- Retailer id
 - Product url
 - Product name
 - Product price